Zero-hour contract: Elsewhere in the world

 Casual labour contracts in Canada can have "no guaranteed minimum hours", place "no obligation on the employer to provide work", and pay can be "pro rated in line with hours worked".

 In 2015 in New Zealand, the television show Campbell Live revealed that large corporate hospitality companies such as Burger King and McDonald's, KFC, Starbucks, Pizza Hut, Carl's Jr. (all under Restaurant Brands), Sky City and Hoyts, all use zero-hour contracts to reduce costs.
 On 9 April, Restaurant Brands agreed to do away with zero-hours contracts.

 A bill outlawing zero-hour contracts in New Zealand was unanimously passed on 10 March 2016 and went into effect on 1 April.

-Zero hours contracts have been banned in the Republic of Ireland since 2018, with limited exceptions.
+Zero-hour contracts have been banned in the Republic of Ireland since 2018, with limited exceptions.
 Employment Regulation Orders in place in multiple industries, for example Security guarantee minimum paid hours if an employee is rostered for below a specified number of hours per shift and require minimum notice of rostered hours.